 - Avoid all non-essential travel outside of Canada, including cruise ships;

-- No non-essential travel at the Canada-U.S. border (i.e. tourism, entertainment, recreation);
+- Non-essential travel is prohibited at the Canada-U.S. border (i.e. tourism, entertainment, recreation);

 - Any person entering Canada by air, sea or land MUST self-isolate for 14 days whether or not they have symptoms of COVID-19;

 - You may be required to wear face coverings while travelling;